 If you’re a critter counter, garden geek, bird watcher, or nature nerd of any sort, read on!
 Starting in June 2019, Nearby Nature began hosting Citizen Science Saturdays once a month in local natural areas.
 Inspired by the fun we had at our April 2019 Bioblitz (see highlights below) and motivated by a desire to model that science is real, we are making opportunities for our members and friends to engage in citizen science a whole new priority.

-Citizen Science Saturdays are open to all and free for members and volunteers ($5 for non-members), but designed especially for adult participants.
-Families will have lots of opportunities to enjoy similar and more age-appropriate science activities through our Green Start Play Days and weekend Nature Quests.
+Citizen Science Saturdays are designed for adult participants and free for members and volunteers ($7 for non-members).
+Registration for individual events as well as membership is online.
+Families are invited to enjoy similar and more age-appropriate science activities through our Green Start Play Days and weekend Nature Quests.

 Thanks to board member Holly Hartmann for hosting our first year of events and for inspiring us to get this project up and running!

 Bioblitz 2019 Highlights